WordPress SEO Images: The Definitive Guide 2017

 For example, an image of the WordPress logo could have alt text (a type of meta data) saying ‘WordPress logo’.
 This tells machines that it’s an image of the WordPress logo.

-This allows you to make your WordPress images SEO friendly.
+You can use this as an opportunity to make your WordPress images SEO friendly.

 Tips for creating WordPress SEO images